Darkmintis/XploitBase/README.md

-# 🛠️ XploitBase - Your Ultimate CTF Companion
+# XploitBase - Your Ultimate CTF Companion

-XploitBase is a comprehensive, feature-rich web application designed specifically for CTF (Capture The Flag) players.
-It provides quick access to essential hacking tools, commands, and resources, all in one aesthetically pleasing and efficient interface.
+XploitBase is a **self-contained, offline-ready toolkit** for CTF players.
+In the AI-driven world, XploitBase provides everything you need—standard tools, commands, and techniques—without external dependencies.
+Just open it and start solving challenges.

 ## ✨ Features